michalroots/michalroots.github.io/_posts/2022-02-05-moonly-reviews.md

 Every 🌑 and 🌕 I send a heartfelt electronic letter with whatever is alive in me right now.

-I've started in December 2020 and only skipped a few beats since then.
-It has become one of my favourite digital journaling practices (along with my [Moonly Videos](one-second-a-day)).
+I've started in December 2020, loved it, and the streak continues until today (with a few misses, of course, because it's okay).
+This public review practice written as a letter from the heart became one of my favourite rituals, along with my [Moonly Videos](one-second-a-day){:target="_blank"}, and [Infinity Squares](/infinity-squares){:target="_blank"}.

 At the moment I publish my Moonly Reviews via [Substack](https://michalkorzonek.substack.com){:target="_blank"}.
-If you want to hear from me, I'd like to encourage you to subscribe there.
+If you'd enjoy reading a letter from me every 🌑 and 🌕, I'd like to encourage you to subscribe there.

 Here's the full list: